 Prize-winning Independent Study Projects in Arabic

-Writing a 3500 word essay in Arabic after three years of instruction is a challenging task.
-It is all the more impressive to see how well many students manage and how stimulating their choice of topic can be.
-To illustrate this and acknowledge the work done by the students, the Department of the Near and Middle East has decided to publish the best essays of any year on the SOAS website, together with an English abstract.
+Writing a 3500-word essay in Arabic after three years of instruction is a challenging task.
+It is all the more impressive to see how well many students manage, and how stimulating their choice of topic can be.
+To illustrate this and to acknowledge the work done by the students, the Near and Middle East Section has decided to publish the best essays of any year on the SOAS website.

-From the academic year 2015-16, six out of a total of 36 essays were selected.
-The students’ names, their year abroad destinations and their essay titles in English are listed below.
-To view the Arabic text, click on the essay titles.
+From the academic year 2016-7, six out of a total of 31 essays were selected.
+The students’ names, their year abroad destinations and their essay titles are listed below.
 The opinions expressed are those of the students themselves and do not necessarily reflect those of SOAS or the Year Abroad institutions where the essays were written.

 Farzana Lodhi (joint first prize)

 |Fez||"The idea of 'the self' and 'the other' in Maghreb literary works"|